Kanharajput/ContextReducerEffectRef/README.md

     which need this data using this component.
 - There are two ways to access the data.
     - One is using consumer
+    - Another way is using useContext.
+Pass the context component as a arguement and it will return a variable using which we can access the stored value.